igorpapr/ai_lab_pacman_pathfind_algorithms/README.md

 For teacher:
   This lab (DFS + BFS) was made by:
-    - Ihor Paprotskyi - creating additional classes and relations structure, implementing BFS, time measurement, pacman walking by the automatic "keys" Thread;
+  - Ihor Paprotskyi: creating additional classes and relations structure, implementing BFS, time measurement, pacman walking by the automatic "keys" Thread;

-    - Oleksii Lozovoi - changing map and Board, generating random candy, implementing DFS, steps measurement, pacman walking by the automatic "keys" Thread.
+  - Oleksii Lozovoi: changing map and Board, generating random candy, implementing DFS, steps measurement, pacman walking by the automatic "keys" Thread.